-Of the 18 titles in Table 3, only two (Budurwar Zuciya, Wa Zai Auri Jahila) were printed on a commercial payment, by the Gaskiya Corporation, Zaria.
+Of the 18 titles in Table 3, only two (Budurwar Zuciya, Wa Zai Auri Jahila?) were printed on a commercial payment, by the Gaskiya Corporation, Zaria.
 They were thus not published by the NNPC.
-The apparent reluctance by the NNPC to be associated intellectually with the nascent literature, seems to indicated its disdain for the emergent genre.
+The apparent reluctance by the NNPC to be associated intellectually with the nascent literature seems to indicate its disdain for the emergent genre.
 For instance, in an interview in 2000, Alhaji Ja'afaru D. Mohammed, General Manager of the Northern Nigerian Publishing Company (NNPC), Zaria believes that the "bulk of these works are unhealthy for both academic and social well-being of the young ones...The contents are mostly alien to the Hausa cultures which they pretend to explore."
 Alhaji Ja'afaru gleefully and scornfully declared that NNPC does not publish such books because "...they know we won't accept, so they don't even bring to us."
+This is from soyayya novels get a kick in the face.

-Thus the overwhelming focus on soyayya as a theme from the early writers put off major publishers from investing into the genre and further created a gulf between authors and publishers.
-For instance, from the titles alone, many of the novels contain their thematic structure with the word "soyayya" and its derivatives (e.g. "so", "masoyi") recurring in many of them, as the covers of some of the novels are shown in Plate 2.
+Thus, the overwhelming focus on romance (soyayya) as a theme from the early writers, as well as negative criticism from academics and clerics put off major publishers from investing into the genre and further created a gulf between authors and publishers.
+For instance, from the titles alone, many of the novels contain their thematic structure with the word "soyayya" and its derivatives (e.g. "so", "masoyi") recurring in many of them.